Title IX Grievance Procedure - For Employees

 A) GENERAL RULES OF HEARINGS

-The College will hold a live hearing conducted with all parties physically present in the same geographic location, or, at the College’s discretion, any or all parties, witnesses, and other participants may appear at the live hearing virtually through a video conferencing option such as Zoom.
+The University will hold a live hearing conducted with all parties physically present in the same geographic location, or, at the University’s discretion, any or all parties, witnesses, and other participants may appear at the live hearing virtually through a video conferencing option such as Zoom.
 This technology will enable participants simultaneously to see and hear each other.
-At its discretion, the College may delay or adjourn a hearing based on technological errors not within a party’s control.
+At its discretion, the University may delay or adjourn a hearing based on technological errors not within a party’s control.

 All proceedings will be recorded using Zoom record features or other method determined by the Title IX Coordinator.
 That recording or transcript will be made available to the parties for inspection and review.